workfloapp/brahman/README.md

       about client, authenticated user, database etc.)
     * Using database queries
     * Using arbitrary functions / predicates
+    * Producing validation and authorization errors that are readable for humans and machines at the same time
   - Verify that all commands used in the system are validated and authorized